-The Age\-Based Portfolios offer account owners pre-diversified Investment Portfolios that become more conservative as the beneficiary nears his/her intended year of enrollment into college.
+The Age-Based Portfolios offer account owners pre-diversified Investment Portfolios that become more conservative as the beneficiary nears his/her intended year of enrollment into college.

-The Age\-Based Portfolios represent a weighted allocation among a pre-determined number and type of investment strategies.
-The Program Manager, with the oversight of the SIC and Consultant, reviews these The strategic allocations are periodically reviewed and makes adjustments are made when deemed appropriate within the terms of the Program Management agreement.
+The Age-Based Portfolios represent a weighted allocation among a pre-determined number and type of investment strategies.
+The strategic allocations are periodically reviewed and adjustments are made when deemed appropriate within the terms of the Program Management agreement.